camunda/camunda-modeler-plugins/README.md

 * [Technical ID Generator](https://github.com/camunda/camunda-consulting/tree/master/snippets/camunda-modeler-plugins/bpmn-js-plugin-rename-technical-ids) - This plugin helps you to generate technical IDs for BPMN symbols according to best practices
 * [Reduced Palette](https://github.com/camunda/camunda-consulting/tree/master/snippets/camunda-modeler-plugins/bpmn-js-plugin-reduced-palette) - This plugin showcases how the palette and contextpad can be modified if you don't want to use all symbols
 * [Generated Form Preview](https://github.com/camunda-consulting/code/tree/master/snippets/camunda-modeler-plugins/camunda-modeler-plugin-usertask-generatedform-preview) - This plugin adds a 'Preview Form' Button to all BPMN User Tasks in the Camunda Modeler Properties Panel.
 Once you click on this button a overlay with show you a preview of your form that has been defined as form fields in the UserTask Forms Tab.
 It shows you how the form will look like in the default Camunda Tasklist.
+* [Process I/O Specification](https://github.com/camunda/camunda-modeler-process-io-specification-plugin) - allows you to document your proces input and output specifications

 ## Additional Resources